jck-18/Automated-Essay-Scoring/README.md

 # Essay Score Evaluator

-A cloud-ready application that scores essays and provides AI-powered feedback using open-source LLMs.
+A cloud-ready application that scores essays and provides AI-powered feedback using Hugging Face models.

 ## Features

-- Essay scoring using lightweight open-source models
+- Essay scoring using natural language processing
 - AI-powered feedback on grammar, structure, and content
 - Single-page web application with clean UI
 - Serverless deployment for Vercel and Netlify
-- Memory-efficient design for cost-effective cloud hosting
+- API-driven design for reliable performance

+## ⚠️ IMPORTANT: API Setup Required

+This application requires a Hugging Face API token to function correctly.
+Without it, you'll receive generic scores and feedback.

+### Setting Up Your API Token:

+1. Create a free account at [Hugging Face](https://huggingface.co/join)
+2. Generate an API token at https://huggingface.co/settings/tokens
+3. Add your API token:

+   **For Vercel deployment:**
+   - Go to your project in the Vercel dashboard
+   - Go to Settings > Environment Variables
+   - Add a variable with key `HF_API_TOKEN` and your token as the value
+   - Redeploy your application

+   **For local development:**
+   - Add your token to the `.env` file (replace the placeholder text with your actual token)

 ## Deployment Options